Breathing & Meditation

 3. Close your eyes or soften your gaze

-4. Take 2-3 natural breaths to settle
+4. Take 2 to 3 natural breaths to settle

 The 4-4-4-4 Pattern (Standard)